Home > Funding > Warmer Homes Scotland

 Everything you need to know about the Scottish Government funded Warmer Homes Scotland programme

-What is the Warmer Homes Scotland programme?
+What is Warmer Homes Scotland?

 The Scottish Government’s Warmer Homes Scotland programme offers funding and support to households struggling to stay warm and keep on top of energy bills.